Ondřej Balvín: Professional career

 From 2009 to 2010 he played with USK Praha.
 In 2010 he signed with Baloncesto Sevilla of the Spanish Liga ACB, where he played for the next six seasons.

 He went undrafted in the 2014 NBA draft.

 In July 2016, Balvín joined the Denver Nuggets for the 2016 NBA Summer League.
-On July 25, 2016, he signed a two-year contract with Bayern Munich of the German Basketball Bundesliga.
+On 25 July 2016 he signed a two-year contract with Bayern Munich of the German Basketball Bundesliga.

-On January 31, 2017, he returned to Spain and signed with Movistar Estudiantes, on loan till the end of the 2016–17 ACB season.
+On 31 January 2017, he returned to Spain and signed with Movistar Estudiantes, on loan till the end of the 2016–17 ACB season.

-On July 1, 2017, Balvín signed a one-year deal with an option for another season with Herbalife Gran Canaria of the Spanish Liga ACB.
+On 1 July 2017, Balvín signed a one-year deal with an option for another season with Herbalife Gran Canaria of the Spanish Liga ACB.

-On July 23, 2019, Balvín signed a one-year deal with RETAbet Bilbao Basket.
+On 23 July 2019, Balvín signed a one-year deal with RETAbet Bilbao Basket.
 He averaged 8.6 points and 7.3 rebounds per game.
-Balvin extended his contract by a season on June 3, 2020.
+Balvin extended his contract by a season on 3 June 2020.

-On June 28, 2021, Balvin signed with the Gunma Crane Thunders of the B.League for the 2021–22 season.
+On 28 June 2021, Balvin signed with the Gunma Crane Thunders of the B.League for the 2021–22 season.

-On July 26, 2022, he has signed with Prometey of the Latvian-Estonian Basketball League.
+On 26 July 2022, Balvin signed with Prometey of the Latvian-Estonian Basketball League.

+On 5 May 2023, Balvin signed a 2023-24 season contract with Prometey.
+On 21 June 2023, Balvin signed with Jiangsu Yannan Suke of the National Basketball League.
+Balvin spent two months in China.

+On 7 June 2024, Balvin signed with Jiangsu Yannan Suke.
+In 2024 National Basketball League season, Balvin won rebounding and blocks title.
+On 28 August 2024, Balvin signed with Shanxi Loongs of the Chinese Basketball Association.
+On 12 November, his contract was ended.
+On 30 November, his joined Obradoiro CAB of the Primera FEB.